 - I understand Pell Grant eligibility is limited to the equivalent of 12 full-time (12 or more credit hours) semesters.

-- If I withdraw from the Montevallo, stop attending classes before the end of the term or do not initiate course participation in any classes, I understand that I may be expected to repay all or a portion of my aid funds.
+- If I withdraw from UM, stop attending classes before the end of the term or do not initiate course participation in any classes, I understand that I may be expected to repay all or a portion of my aid funds.
 Contact the Student Aid Office before leaving school.
 See Consequences of Withdrawal for more information.
-I agree to follow the Montevallo of Montevallo withdrawal procedures available from the Registrar’s Office.
+I agree to follow the University of Montevallo withdrawal procedures available from the Registrar’s Office.

-- I understand that I may have to take additional action before my aid will be finalized (on my Financial Aid Award) if an award is listed as “offered” or “estimated.”
-Furthermore, I understand that no funds will be disbursed from these aid types until all required actions are completed.
+- I understand that I may have to take additional action before my aid will be finalized, on my Financial Aid Package, if an award is listed as “offered” or “estimated.”
+Furthermore, I understand that no funds will be disbursed from these aid types until all required actions and documents are completed.

 - I understand that if I am a transfer student my aid eligibility is subject to adjustment or cancellation based on information received regarding aid usage at my previous institution.

-- If I accept a loan, I understand that I am required to sign a promissory note.
-I understand I am fully responsible for repaying the loan and meeting all other terms and conditions of the loan, including notifying the lender or loan servicer if I move or change my address or if I change my name.
+- If I accept a loan, I understand that I am required to complete loan entrance counseling and sign a promissory note.
+I understand I am fully responsible for repaying the loan and meeting all other terms and conditions of the loan, including notifying the lender or loan servicer if I move or change my address or name.

-- I understand that I must not be in default on any federal education loans or owe any refunds on federal funds that I have received at Montevallo or any other post-secondary institution.
+- I understand that I must not be in default on any federal education loans or owe any refunds on federal funds that I have received at UM or any other post-secondary institution.

 - I understand that eligibility for Federal and State of Alabama student aid will be based on the number of credit hours in which I am enrolled as of the census date, generally the end of the first week of classes of each semester.